 The benefits of detox are that you can begin your treatment in a more comfortable and focused manner as doctors and nurses help keep painful or scary withdrawal symptoms at bay.
 It’s also safer than quitting on your own since the withdrawal issues are managed.

-Detox is just the first step in inpatient rehab for heroin abuse.
+Detox is just the first step in an intensive outpatient program (IOP) for heroin abuse.
 Treatment usually lasts between 30 days and several months; the length of treatment depends on your own situation and the treatment plan you work out with your providers.
 During treatment, you can expect to take part in a variety of activities and therapies.

 Individual therapy provides you a chance to work with an experienced addiction counselor to delve into root causes for your substance abuse.
 That lets you begin to understand what might cause you to return to abusing drugs in the future so you can plan ahead to make healthier choices during those times.
 During individual therapy, you may also begin to discuss and work through other issues that are related to your addiction.